-The cover is easily accessible as I just added a ladder to it this past year.
+The cover is easily accessible as we just added a ladder to it this past year.
 It also has a pump-out pipe that extends horizontally about 15 feet.
-This makes it quite convenient when we have the local sewage company come to pump it out about twice or three times a year.
+This makes it pretty convenient when we have the local sewage company come to pump it out two or three times a year.
 That’s based on how many visitors we get and how many bran flakes we consume.

 We’re challenged in the six months of winter, ensuring that there are no low spots in the pipe.
 We need to keep a fair slope mixed with daily wood-stove heated water to prevent the line from freezing.

 I failed this week.
-And it froze, resulting in 10 hours of heating, complaining, a little cussing and a lot of begging to get it thawed out and running smoothly again.
+And it froze, resulting in 10 hours of heating the pipe with a hairdryer, complaining, a little cussing and a lot of begging to get it thawed out and running smoothly again.

-I ended up running the generator and a hairdryer to finally get a particular section of pipe thawed.
+I ended up running the generator and continuously running a hairdryer to finally get a particular section of pipe thawed.

 Related: How We Prep for Winter

-Speaking of the generator, that leads us to the electrical part of the system.
-Our house is wired as any other house for the most part.
+Speaking of the generator, that leads us to the electrical part of our off grid system.
+Our off grid home is wired like any other house for the most part.
 And since we live off the grid, instead of receiving energy from the grid, we generate our own.
 We do have a few sources of power generation, that being two diesel generators, one regular gas-powered generator and also solar panels.

-Wondering how we capture, store, maintain and distribute such self-generated power?
-We personally have a battery bank consisting of a dozen batteries which serve us well.
+Wondering how we capture, store, maintain, and distribute such self-generated power?
+We personally have a battery bank consisting of a dozen batteries that serve us well.

-Our off grid battery bank system includes 12 Surrette 530 6 Volt Three (3) Cell deep cycle batteries.
-These are specifically designed for solar panel photovoltaic, inverter, renewable energy and alternative (alternate energy) applications.
+Our off grid battery bank system includes 12 Surrette 530 6 Volt Three (3) Cell deep cycle off grid batteries.
+These are specifically designed for solar panel photovoltaic, inverter, renewable energy, and alternative (alternate energy) applications.

-I configured this battery bank for a power source set as a 24-volt system.
+We configured this battery bank for a power source set as a 24-volt system.
 The batteries themselves are easy to maintain.
-They do require occasional maintenance to ensure the water levels stay above the plates I also periodically conduct what’s known as equalization.
+They do require occasional maintenance to ensure the water levels stay above the plates We also periodically conduct what’s known as battery equalization.

 Our Schneider Inverter can be programmed to complete the equalization electronically.
 We originally had the Xantrex DR Series 2412 inverter giving us a 12-volt system.
 We decided to upgrade to a Schneider Conext SW4024 which gives us the advantage of operating at 24 volts.
 This helps especially when pumping water up from the lake without having to use our generator.

-#6.
-How We Live Off The Grid in an Extremely Cold Environment
+How We Live Off The Grid in Extreme Cold

 Our Propane Boiler

-This, of course, gives an easy transition to our home heating systems, part of which is a 250,000 BTU Weil McLain egp65 propane powered boiler.
-The boiler itself heats our closed loop glycol system that unfortunately requires electricity to operate the circulation pump.
+Last summer, (2019), we had to install a wall-mounted combi boiler when our 250,000 BTU Weil McLain egp65 propane powered boiler finally died.
+The boiler itself heats our closed-loop glycol system that unfortunately requires electricity to operate the circulation pump.

 The glycol (anti-freeze) gets heated and then flows through the manifold, a contraption that looks like an octopus.
 It directs the glycol through the in-floor PEX lines as well as the upper-level perimeter baseboard heaters.

-This is a great heat source since it keeps the lower level floor warm in the kitchen, laundry room, bathroom, and living area, as well as keeping the upper-level wall chill at bay.
-We’re hoping to replace the old boiler this year with a newer model that includes a built-in on-demand water system.
-This will allow us to get rid of our propane hot water tank but this will be in a future article on combi-boilers.
+This is a great heat source since it keeps the lower level floor warm in the kitchen, laundry room, bathroom, and living area.
+It also keeps the upper-level wall chill at bay.

 Our Wood Stove